-Given the value of Recovery Services, the treatment provider should explain the benefits of Recovery Services at the beginning of treatment, during treatment, and at the end of treatment.
+Given the value of Recovery Services, the patient's treatment provider should explain the benefits of Recovery Services at the beginning of treatment, during treatment, and as treatment is concluding.
 Treatment providers should introduce the patient to any designated Recovery Services counselor/clinicians and ensure that a warm hand-off is completed.
-This is particularly important when the Recovery Services provider is different from the treatment provider.
-Patients can be enrolled in Recovery Services and another LOC at the same time.
+This is particularly important when the Recovery Services provider is different from the treatment provider where non-Recovery Services treatment services are, or were most recently, rendered.
+Patients can be concurrently enrolled in Recovery Services and another LOC.